blmstrm/eventrain/README.md

 ===
 First make sure that an instance of Redis is running.

+Adapt the parameters at the top of er_server.py.

 To start the server component run the python script:
 ````
 python er_server.py